Available in VPC

 - Click the DB Server menu.

-- Check the status of the server being restored.
+- Check the status of the server restoration.

-- Configuring: status in which the MongoDB server is being configured after being created (restored) with the information entered by the user
+- Configuring: Status in which the MongoDB server is being created (restored) for configuration with the information entered by the user

 - The completion of the server restoration may take a certain amount of time (minutes).